nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ## Banners ##

+The provider **SHOULD** return banner messages as described in this section.
+The consumer system **MUST** present the banner messages as returned by the provider system.

 ### GP transfer banner ###

-In the scenario where the patient's GP record is not 'fully integrated' into the 'new' GP, following a GP transfer, then only data entered to the new GP's record **MUST** be provided.
+In the scenario where the patient's GP record is not 'fully integrated' into the 'new' GP practice record, following a GP transfer, then only data entered to the new GP's record **MUST** be provided.
 A warning message stating that the record is either not available (no data entered to the new GP record), or incomplete due to the transfer, **MUST** be provided and displayed.
 The message **SHOULD** include the date that the data has been excluded from.

 ```html
 <div>